 NEW YORK (AP) -- Investors nudged the stock market to all-time highs Wednesday despite a handful of disappointing economic reports.

-Google's stock topped $900 for the first time after the company announced new versions of its prodcuts, and Macy's rose after beating Wall Street's profit estimates.
+Google's stock topped $900 for the first time after the company announced several upgrades to its Android software for smartphones, and Macy's rose after beatings Wall Street's profit estimates.
+Apple fell, holding back the Nasdaq composite index.

 Terry Sandven, chief equity strategist at U.S. Bank's wealth management group, said most investors have come to expect choppy economic growth, so they take mildly disappointing reports in stride.
 With companies reporting rising earnings and few appealing alternatives, he sees no reason to sell stocks.